-Prior to signing the HMIS agreements, a prospective HMIS Member Agency will first schedule and complete an onsite or virtual Initial HMIS Site Visit at the prospective Member Agency.
+Before signing any HMIS agreements, a prospective HMIS Member Agency will first schedule and complete an on-site or virtual Initial HMIS Site Visit at the prospective Member Agency.

-Prior to signing the Agreements for participation, a prospective HMIS Member Agency provider will first schedule and complete an on-site Initial HMIS site visit at the prospective Member Agency.
-This site visit is between the HMIS staff, the prospective HMIS Member Agency Executive Director and other HMIS Member Agency critical staff at the prospective HMIS Member Agency location.
+Before signing the Agreements for participation, a prospective HMIS-CDB Member Agency provider will first schedule and complete an initial site visit at the prospective Member Agency.
+This site visit is between the HMIS staff, the prospective HMIS-CDB Member Agency Executive Director, and other HMIS-CDB Member Agency critical staff at the prospective HMIS-CDB Member Agency location.
 Other staff may include data entry staff, supervisors, managers, intake workers, or case managers.
-The prospective HMIS Member Agency should include any staff they feel necessary to perform HMIS data entry, data quality or the reporting process.
-At this site visit, HMIS staff will document the goals of the prospective HMIS Member Agency in regards to HMIS (what do they want to achieve by using the system), go over the required data elements, review the HMIS Policies and Procedures, define entry requirements and set expectations.
-The site visit also allows HMIS staff to properly assess the prospective HMIS Member Agency providers work flow and user needs, specific implementation issues, and any constraints or risks that will need to be mitigated by the prospective HMIS Member Agency prior to going live.
-A site demo using a training version of the HMIS system may also be used (at HMIS staff discretion) during the visit to visually explain HMIS and its capabilities.
+The prospective HMIS-CDB Member Agency should include any staff they feel necessary to perform data entry, data quality or the reporting process.
+At this site visit, HMIS staff will document the goals of the prospective HMIS-CDB Member Agency in regards to HMIS (what do they want to achieve by using the system), go over the required data elements, review the CDB Policies and Procedures, define entry requirements and set expectations.
+The site visit also allows HMIS staff to properly assess the prospective HMIS-CDB Member Agency providers' work flow and user needs, specific implementation issues, and any constraints or risks that will need to be mitigated by the prospective HMIS-CDB Member Agency before going live.
+A site demo using a training version of the HMIS system may also be used (at HMIS staff discretion) during the visit to explain HMIS-CDB and its capabilities visually.